Measure employee satisfaction for free

 Mistake 1: Don't design an opinion-based survey

 Everyone has an opinion on what to ask employees.
-The CMO wants questions about collaboration.
+The CMO wants to ask questions about collaboration.
 The CFO wants about change management for the recent IT project.
 The CSO wants strategy alignment questions.
 Before you know it, you have a 50-question employee satisfaction survey designed by committee.

 The problem?
 There's a lot of scientific research on what questions best measure employee satisfaction and what actually predicts retention.
 Using validated frameworks means you get benchmarks to interpret whether the scores are actually bad, okay or good.